Quick Summary: Mac Dictation Fixes and Alternatives

 - Dictation works in some apps but not others

 These aren't edge cases.
 They're widespread, well-documented issues that Apple hasn't fully resolved across macOS Ventura, Sonoma, or Sequoia.
-Let's fix what we can.
+Whether your dictation not working on Mac started after an update or has been unreliable for months, let's work through the fixes.

 7 Fixes for Apple Dictation Not Working on Mac